Idrking/rally/docs/README.md

 Rall is a volunteer management app for de-centralized non-profits.

-Users are able to join Organizations and volunteer by filling out the Organzation's apllication forms.
+Users are able to join Organizations and volunteer by filling out the Organization's application forms.

 If users are owners they can also manage their volunteers.